Small Claims actions are heard in 4 courthouses throughout Polk County.

 What is the trial like?

-Unlike regular civil trials, small claims court rules do not follow the Rules of Evidence.
+Small claims court trials are very informal compared to a regular civil trial.
 This allows the trials to be conducted in a much more informal fashion.
-Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
-Trials generally are pretty short (15-20 minutes).
-If a jury trial is required, the trial could last a few hours.
+Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
+It will likely be pretty quick.
+A jury trial will likely last longer, probably a few hours.

 This courthouse is located at:101 W Mill St, #152 Livingston, TX 77351-3223